AguaClara/SWOT/Juan_logbook.md

         - **Monroe's Answer:**

     6. AguaClara flocculators have a Max/ave EDR of 1?!?!?!
-I don't think that this is true!
+How can this be true??
 That seems impossible in just about any reactor.
 This again points to my question number 4., do we have any data for how these baffles or baffles with obstacles are performing when compared to our models/predictions?
     <img src="https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Chapter%204_Flocculation/Images/Max_ave_EDR_of_1.JPG?raw=true" width=400>

         - **Monroe's Answer:**

     7. should we transition everything from saying $G \theta$ over to $\bar G \theta$?
 It is more correct and elminiates another potential source of confusion.

+        - **Monroe's Answer:**

+    8. Is the minimum width for fitting a human into the flocculator channel 45 cm?

+        - **Monroe's Answer:**

+    9. Why do we solve for $H_{e_{Max}}$ and round $H_e$ down instead of solving for $H_{e_{Min}}$ and roundin $H_e$ up?
+Is it because getting $\frac{H_e}{S}$ closer to 5 or 6 is closer to full expansion and we don't know the physics yet?

+        - **Monroe's Answer:**

+    10. How tall should the baffles be?
+Should there be $S$ distance between the floor of the flocculator and the bottom of a top baffle?
+How does the 40 cm of head loss affect this for the flow over and around a bottom baffle?

+        - **Monroe's Answer:**
+    -